 - Keep left of all oncoming vehicles and traffic

-- A speed limit of 30 km/hr applies in front of and between Ben Ewa and The Wrecks campgrounds and the landing areas of Reeders Point and The Wrecks.
+- A limit of 30 km/hr applies in front of and between Ben Ewa and The Wrecks campgrounds and the landing areas of Reeders Point and The Wrecks

-- A speed limit of 60 km/hr applies on other areas of the beach and as assigned.
+- And a speed limit of 60 km/hr applies on other areas of the beach and as assigned

 As always, it is a good idea to be aware of the weather conditions and watch for assigned markings to ensure you’re going at a safe speed.